Field Guide to the R Mixed Model Wilderness

 • nlme

-These visuals support that assumptions of linear model have been met.
+These visuals indicate that the assumptions of the linear model have been met.

 11.2.4 Inference